intrepid-geophysics/geomodeller.examples/README.md

 Lots of simple examples of using the batch interface to Geomodeller.

 ## Getting Started

 Once you have installed geomodeller, there are several ways to access the scripting language to run a repeatable process as captured in the "task" files from within an executing Geomodeller GUI session -

+### Run Tasks From The GUI

 In the Navigator view of Geomodeller, locate a task file you wish to launch, choose the right most green icon, with a white arrow, choose Run Configurations, choose the plus (+), add Name, choose a task, set the working directory, choose Apply.
 Or click right, and the Run Asoption is available.

 This is the standard toolkit support for launching processes from within Geomodeller, that is also used behind the scenes for long running tasks.

+Interactive GUI Execution of any of the batch tasks is now also supported in the Navigator/ view of your projects.
+Once tasks are executing OK, check the output, by running geomodeller and opening the created project.

+### Run Tasks In Batch

 Alternatively, a CMD window can be opened, by navigating to geophysics>3DInversion>Create Command Window.
 This command window inherits all the path and environment variables required to execute the "geomodellerbatch" and "invbatch" etc tools.
 The PATH environment variable can be examined, and will show an entry something like